Thames Valley Police: Counter Terrorism Unit (CTPSE)

+South East Regional Organised Crime Unit (SEROCU)

+The South East Regional Organised Crime Unit (SEROCU) is responsible for delivering specialist and niche capabilities to Thames Valley Police, Hampshire Constabulary, Surrey Police and Sussex Police, including investigating cyber and complex, organised crime.

 Locations

 The headquarters of Thames Valley Police is at Oxford Road, Kidlington, Oxfordshire.
 Thames Valley Police has 48 police stations, with 16 front counters open to the public.

 The force is covered by two control rooms, one in Abingdon, and one in Milton Keynes.

 The three police contact centres were formed in 2003, following the closure of local control rooms, to support the newly formed control rooms in Abingdon and Milton Keynes.
 They are located at the force headquarters in Kidlington, and separate teams within the Abingdon and Milton Keynes control rooms.
 The contact centres handle all emergency, non-emergency and enquiry calls from the public.

 Sulhamstead House in Sulhamstead, near Reading, is the Force Training Centre.
-It also houses Thames Valley Police Museum, as well as operational units and fleet workshops.
+It also houses the Thames Valley Police Museum, as well as operational units and fleet workshops.

+Upper Heyford Park serves as the force's Public Order Department base and training centre.

 There are also several roads policing bases at strategic locations around the force at Abingdon, Bicester, Taplow, Amersham, Milton Keynes, and Three Mile Cross.
 Many of these also feature armouries for the Armed Response Unit.